boltops-tools/lono/docs/_docs/tutorial-edit-template.md

 title: "Tutorial: Edit Template"
 ---

-The current AutoScaling template contains a Load Balancer and AutoScaling.
+The imported AutoScaling template contains a Load Balancer and AutoScaling.
 It is designed for web applications.
 Let's say we still wanted AutoScaling but do not need the Load Balancer.
-An common example of this use case is an AutoScaling  worker or queue tier.
+A common example of this use case is an AutoScaling worker or queue tier.
 We can achieve this in several ways.

 ### Lono Phases Review